 What Are Bike Helmets Made Of?

-Then you have the chin straps and buckle which are often made of nylon with a plastic buckle.
+In addition to these core components, you have the chin strap and buckle which are often made of nylon with a plastic buckle.
 Then there’s the fitting system with its plastic dial.
+There are also a variety of optional features that can be added to a bike helmet.

 Bike Helmet Material